 Trend monitoring in New Hampshire lakes and ponds will be accomplished by utilizing data collected through the Volunteer Lake Assessment Program (VLAP).
 The VLAP program was initiated in 1985 and has grown to produce annual water quality data from approximately 175 lakes and ponds.
-VLAP data is collected by citizen volunteers following an EPA approved (QAPP) and submitted to NH DES for analysis.
-NH DES biologists also visit the volunteer groups to ensure the use of proper field techniques.
-Thus, the data collected through the VLAP program is high quality and continuously available for data analysis.
-The utilization of VLAP data for trend analysis and reporting will build upon the individual and regional summary reports that are currently prepared by NH DES staff for organizations that collect the data.
+VLAP data are collected by citizen volunteers following an EPA approved QAPP and submitted to NHDES for analysis.
+NHDES biologists also visit the volunteer groups on a regular basis to ensure the use of proper field techniques and to assist in data collection.
+Thus, the data collected through the VLAP program are high quality and continuously available for data analysis.
+The utilization of VLAP data for trend analysis and reporting will build upon the individual annual and regional biennial summary reports that are currently prepared by NHDES staff for organizations that collect the data.

 A total of 83 VLAP lakes and ponds have collected data for 10 or more years at a frequency of 3 - 5 times per summer (Map 3).
 These waterbodies will serve as the primary basis for monitoring trends in water quality conditions of New Hamsphire's lakes and ponds.
-In addition, bacteria (e. coli, cyanobacteria) data from up to 160 freshwater beaches will be utilized to report on trends in the condition of popular bathing locations including.
-NH DES will also draw upon aquatic plant surveys to report on trends in the frequency and extent of exotic aquatic plant infestations.
+In addition, bacteria (E. coli, cyanobacteria) data from up to 160 freshwater beaches will be utilized to report on trends in the condition of popular bathing locations.
+NHDES will also draw upon aquatic plant surveys to report on trends in the frequency and extent of exotic aquatic plant infestations.

 Map 3.
-Lakes and ponds included in the NH DES trend monitoring network.
+Volunteer Lake Assessment Program (VLAP) lakes and ponds included in the NHDES trend monitoring network.

-Similar to rivers and streams trend network, lake and pond trend reporting will include a select number of important physical, chemical and biological indicators of water quality.
+Similar to rivers and streams trend network, lake and pond trend reporting will include a select number of important physical, chemical, and biological indicators of water quality.
 Along with trend reporting, sufficient monitoring will be completed in order make a full assessment of the applicable designated uses at least once within a five year period for each waterbody.
-The lake and pond trend network is described, in detail, below with respect to its geographic distribution, waterbody trophic status, and land use characters.
+The lake and pond trend network is described in detail below with respect to its geographic distribution, waterbody trophic status, and land use characters.
 The following sections also include a description of the trend indicators chosen for reporting and the specific analyses expected to be used for measuring these outputs.